MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">7.</td>
   <td class="tg-yw4l">Darker than Black</td>
   <td class="tg-yw4l">It has been 10 years since Heaven's Gate appeared in South America and Hell's Gate appeared in Japan, veiling the once familiar night sky with an oppressive skyscape.
-Their purposes unknown, these Gates are spaces in which the very laws of physics are ignored.</td>
+Their purposes were unknown, these Gates are spaces in which the very laws of physics are ignored.</td>
   <td class="tg-yw4l"><a href="https://zoro.to/darker-than-black-373?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>